tasbiapretty/INTRO-CS/INTRO-CS-6/README.md

 __All Team Members__

 Choose a writer &mdash; you will add their recipe to the project within a new feature branch.
-If there are more writers than people, that is fine, only one feature branch will ultimately be merged.
+If there are more writers than people, that is fine; only one feature branch will ultimately be merged.

 Create a feature branch off of the `develop` branch that contains the writer's name and the month of the pick:
 ```sh